-Volume control: David Adjaye crafts a concrete speaker for Master & Dynamic
+David Adjaye’s concrete speaker for Master & Dynamic gets a new complexion

 ‘I have been a fan of architecture and design my whole life,’ says entrepreneur Jonathan Levine, who launched Master & Dynamic in 2014.
 ‘I wanted to study architecture and was talked out of it, but I have always maintained a love of design and architectural material.’
 This love shows in the nostalgic yet contemporary design of the brand’s headphones, its use of finely crafted materials (leather and aluminium) and the superb sound delivered by its products (Frank Ocean, Paul McCartney and Lin-Manuel Miranda are fans).

 Levine and Adjaye bonded over a shared love of heft.
 ‘It’s important to me that all of our products should have some sort of heft and weight,’ says Levine.
 And architectural heft has long been a quality of Adjaye’s output – a book chronicling his career, published in 2015, was titled Form, Heft, Material.
 Together, they conceived a sculptural concrete speaker that is part architectural expression, part technological feat.

 Left, the ‘MA770’ speaker has titanium tweeter domes, woven kevlar woofers and diamond-cut aluminium controls.
 Right, the speaker’s faceted triangular back helps to create what Adjaye describes as a ‘new geometry of sound.’
 Photography: Thomas Brown